-When Laurie first set out to learn about the speciality coffee industry, she discovered the real importance of each and every detail and why 100 percent organic was the only way to go; not just to achieve a quality product worthy of her purist nature, but also for all the people involved from harvest to cup.
-Coffee is the number one agricultural beverage produced in the world and the chemicals used in conventional non-organic farming practices in many countries are extremely harmful to the farmers and to the environment.
+When Laurie first set out to learn about the specialty coffee industry, she discovered the real importance of each and every detail and why 100 percent organic was the only way to go; not just to achieve a quality product worthy of her purist nature, but also for all the people involved from harvest to cup.
+Coffee is one of the most widely-produced agricultural beverages in the world and the chemicals used in conventional non-organic farming practices in many countries are extremely harmful to the farmers and to the environment.

 By being socially and ethically responsible for her product and acutely involved in every aspect of what it means to be truly sustainable, Café Virtuoso’s coffee and tea is something that Laurie is positively proud to stand behind.

-A native Northwesterner turned So-Cal sunshine girl now addicted to hot yoga, hiking, meditation, the beach and long drives up Coast Highway 101, she has no memory of ever not loving coffee.
+A native Northwesterner turned So-Cal sunshine girl, she has no memory of ever not loving coffee.
 Most kids, and even quite a few adults, absolutely hate the taste of coffee, especially the bitterness that some lesser-quality or poorly-made coffee takes on, but Savannah has never complained.
-Unquestionably, she understands that coffee in general is an acquired taste—one that she’s very happy to possess—and now is very grateful to work with an outstanding team that not only loves coffee as much as her, but never makes a bitter cup.
+Unquestionably, she understands that coffee, in general, is an acquired taste—one that she’s very happy to possess—and now is very grateful to work with an outstanding team that not only loves coffee as much as her, but never makes a bitter cup.

 After just one year in the industry and a trip to LA for Barista Nation, she realized that there is an enormous amount of opportunities available for people who want to make a career in coffee.
-A dozen or so reality checks, a few major obstacles to overcome and several Specialty Coffee Association of America (SCAA) Barista Camps and Expo trips later, she obtained her Level One and Level Two SCAA Barista Certifications.
-After that, she knew this is exactly where she wanted to be with her career and ultimately decided to take it a step further to become a Lead Instructor for SCAA.
+A dozen or so reality checks, a few major obstacles to overcome and several Specialty Coffee Association (SCA) Barista Camps and Expo trips later, she obtained her Level One and Level Two SCA Barista Certifications.
+After that, she knew this is exactly where she wanted to be with her career and ultimately decided to take it a step further to become a Lead Instructor for SCA.

 After discovering more specifics about the complexity and level of science and technology that is actually involved, he was fascinated at the sheer amount of effort and expertise that is required in order to roast and brew just an above average cup of coffee, let alone one that positively stops coffee aficionados in their tracks.
 From that moment on and to this day, he has been hooked on continuously learning the endless intricate nuances, varieties and methods that goes into every detail of creating specialty coffee.